-Instagram has come a long way and is now the second-largest social media network in the world.
-It has grown year over year.
-This growth was only accelerated when Facebook purchased LinkedIn.
-For a network that has surpassed Twitter in growth, there are obviously more ways it can influence startups.
-We get to look at how a startup can leverage this massive social media network to market its business and create leads:
+Instagram has come a long way and is now the third-largest social media network in the world.
+This growth was only accelerated when Facebook purchased it.
+For a network that has surpassed X (Formerly Twitter), entrepreneurs can market startups on Instagram to leverage its massive following to create awareness and drive sales.

 1. Follow people

-The best thing about Instagram apart from the photos shared on the platform is that people are very generous with their follow-back mojo.
-It’s very easy to get a thousand followers for your business within the first two to four weeks depending on how interesting your content is.
+Apart from the photos shared on Instagram, people are very generous with following each other back.
+It’s easy to get a thousand followers for your business within the first two to four weeks depending on how interesting your content is.
 Instagram allows you to follow 50 people every 10 minutes.
 You could follow as many as possible in a day, then take a break for three to four days as you wait to be followed back.
 You can unfollow those who don’t follow you back.
-There are several mobile apps that can help you unfollow people who don’t follow back.
+Several mobile apps can help you unfollow people who don’t follow back.

 2. Freebies

-I have always said again and again on Pressfarm that startups should be aware of how many wonders freebies can do.
-Dropbox is the most recent example in my previous article where I wrote about how Dropbox managed to beat fierce rivals and thrive in a market where other startups had failed.
-Make sure you read the article if you missed it.
-On Instagram, I recommend reaching out to those influential instagram personalities that you know.
-Offer them some free package if you are a software company, or a free item if you deal in tangible stuff.
+Startups should be aware of how many wonders freebies can do.
+Using freebies, Dropbox beat rivals to thrive in a market where other startups had failed.
+To market startups on Instagram, you can reach out to influential personalities with a free package if you are a software company or a free item if you deal in tangible stuff.
 Tell them to use it and give you a shout-out on their Instagram profile if they like the product.
 Most of the time the most difficult thing is to get these influential people to pay attention to you.
-After getting their attention, and getting them to use the product you are offering, it’s almost a surety that they will shout out your product on their profiles and include your handle with the photo.
-It’s a win-win situation: they have a product they probably needed, for free, and you have your shout-out.
+After getting their attention, and getting them to use the product you are offering, they will shout out your product on their profiles and include your handle with the photo.
+It’s a win-win situation; they have a product they probably needed, for free, and you have your shout-out.

 3. Engage with your audience